Edit

 Accessibility is a responsibility

 More than 1 billion people worldwide experience some form of disability.
-However, only 1 in 10 have access to the assistive technology needed to fully participate in our economies and societies.
+However, only one in 10 have access to the assistive technology needed to fully participate in our economies and societies.
 Typically, the unemployment rate for people with disabilities is twice that of people without a disability.
-And disabilities—whether situational, temporary, or permanent—can affect any of us at any time.
+And disabilities - whether situational, temporary, or permanent - can affect any of us at any time.

 Accessibility is an opportunity

 According to the Microsoft Accessibility Approach Datasheet: Inclusive organizations that embrace best practices for employing and supporting persons with disabilities in the workplace outperform their peers and do better at attracting and keeping top talent.
-Millennials, who will be 75% of the global workforce by 2020, typically choose employers who reflect their values.
+Millennials, who are 75% of the global workforce, typically choose employers who reflect their values.
 Diversity and inclusion top that list.

 Incorporating accessibility

-Incorporating accessibility into your Windows apps can maximize user engagement, increase product satisfaction, and encourage product loyalty.
-Proactively designing and implementing accessible experiences typically results in reduced development and maintenance costs over the long-term.
+Incorporating accessibility into your Windows apps maximizes user engagement, increases product satisfaction, and encourages product loyalty.
+Proactively designing and implementing accessible experiences typically reduces development and maintenance costs over the long term.

-For detailed guidance on building accessible Windows apps, see Accessibility in Windows 11 and Windows 10.
+For detailed guidance on building accessible Windows apps, see Accessibility in Windows.

 Accessibility testing

 Accessibility Insights is a powerful suite of tools for developers to test the accessibility of their apps and services.
-Here are some tools to leverage in testing accessibility:
+Use the following tools to test accessibility:

 1. Inspect in Accessibility Insights for Windows.
-Inspect the accessibility tree to find low-hanging fruit like hints in labels, incorrect roles, etc.
+Inspect the accessibility tree to find low-hanging fruit like hints in labels, incorrect roles, and other problems.

 2. Event monitoring in Accessibility Insights for Windows · Accessibility Insights.
 See Supporting UI Automation Control Types for more info on event monitoring.